goodeggs/bites/src/documents/posts/2014-12-17-selenium-webdriver-nodejs-tutorial.md

 - Webcrawlers that can understand javascript
 - Automated screenshot-grabbing
 - You name it
-- But really, integration tests are probably the killer use-case.

 Here's an example of the kind of raw power this affords you: